-Tobii Pro VR Analytics provides organizations and researchers with an easy to use to tool for collecting, analyzing, and visualizing attention with the Tobii Pro VR Integration unit - a retrofitted HTC Vive headset featuring 120 Hz Tobii eye tracking.
+Tobii Pro VR Analytics provides organizations and researchers with an easy to use to tool for collecting, analyzing, and visualizing attention.
 Everything you need is included, from calibration of the eye-tracker and live-view of the participant's gaze, to heat-maps and automatic measures like time to first fixation and total fixation duration.
 All you need to add is the Unity 3D environment, which can even be one that was previously developed for screen-based tests.

 One of the most exciting aspects of VR eye tracking research is the almost limitless range of questions that can be asked, but this immediately prompts even more questions about how to set-up and run a study.
 Like all good research, you're going to want to plan and test your study before you start collecting data, so here are a few things to consider when designing your study: